DieracDelta/DieracDelta.github.io/posts/2023-07-06-async-traitorous.md

 # A Tale of Poor Ergonomics

 Our story begins with poor ergonomics.
 We don't have currying in Rust.
-This can often times be frustrating, but hey, at least it's possible!
 For example, in Haskell I can do:

 ```haskell
 ghci> let addOne = (+ 1)